 One of New Zealand's leading writers for both adults and children, Gee has won the Wattie/Montana Award three times, most recently with Live Bodies, which has sold more than 11,000 copies and like all his novels, was also published by Faber and Faber in the UK.

-In Access Road (Penguin, 2009), main character Rowan watches her younger brother lose the battle with his memories, and wonders how long she can keep her own past at bay.
+In Access Road (Penguin, 2009), main character Rowan watches her younger brother lose his battle with memory, and wonders how long she can keep her own past at bay.
 Access Road is a novel of chilling tension and expansive humanity; a beautifully crafted work of literature and a seductive family story.

-A New Zealand Book Council short film, featuring an excerpt from Maurice Gee's novel Going West, has recently been awarded an international prize for paper cut animation by New York’s Museum of Art and Design.
-The animation won the Museum's Choice grand prize award at Moving Paper, an international film festival of cut paper animation held at the museum in March.
+In 2009, a New Zealand Book Council short film featuring an excerpt from Gee's novel Going West was awarded an international prize for paper cut animation by New York’s Museum of Art and Design.
+The animation won the Museum's Choice grand prize award at Moving Paper, an international film festival held at the museum in March.
 In addition, the film has also won two Axis Gold awards, in the Charity category and the Art Direction & Typography category.
-Launched last November, the Going West film quickly became a YouTube hit and reached the worldwide top 10 in the viral video charts.
-The two-minute film was produced for the Book Council by Colenso BBDO, who worked with Andersen M Studios in London to develop a concept that would show Gee’s classic New Zealand novel coming to life through hand-cut ‘pop-up’ scenery springing up from the pages.
-It was viewed online more than 725,000 times, inspired more than 3400 tweets on Twitter or blog posts worldwide, and reached number 8 in the Viral Video Chart compiled by Unruly Media.
+The Going West film, produced by Colenso BBDO, quickly became a YouTube hit and reached the worldwide top 10 in the viral video charts.

-Gee's most recent publication is The Limping Man (Penguin, 2010), the third in the Salt trilogy.
-The Limping Man was a finalist in the Young Adult Fiction category at the New Zealand Post Children's Book Awards 2011.
+Gee’s latest novel, The Limping Man, is the third instalment in the Salt trilogy.
+Published in 2011, the novel was a finalist in the Young Adult Fiction category at the New Zealand Post Children’s Book Awards of the same year.

-Maurice Gee is the Honoured New Zealand Writer at the 2012 Auckland Writers & Readers Festival.
+Maurice Gee was the Honoured New Zealand Writer at the 2012 Auckland Writers & Readers Festival.

 - Watch the Book Council's Going West short animated film based on Maurice Gee's classic book